-- 57 The School's suppliers and contractors including its Data Protection Officer may need data to provide services.
-When third parties are processing personal data on behalf of the School, the School will: - Only appoint suppliers or contractors who can provide sufficient guarantees that they comply with data protection law; - Establish a data processing contract with the supplier or contractor, either in the contract or as a standalone agreement, to ensure the fair and lawful processing of any personal data it shares where there is regular sharing; - Only provide access to data that the supplier or contractor needs to carry out their service, and information necessary to keep them safe while working with the School.
+- 53 Alderbrook School's suppliers and contractors, including its Data Protection Officer and IT, may need access to data to provide services.
+When third parties are processing personal data on behalf of us, we will: - Only appoint suppliers or contractors who can provide sufficient guarantees that they comply with data protection law; - Establish a data processing contract with the supplier or contractor, either in the contract or as a standalone agreement, to ensure the fair and lawful processing of any personal data disclosed; - Only provide access to data that the supplier or contractor needs to carry out their service, and information necessary to keep them safe while working.